LonelyCpp/LonelyCpp.github.io/pages/rn_youtube.md

 }, [videoId]);
 ```

-also add a `onChangeState` callback to the `YoutubeIframe` component
+To know when the player has finished playing a video, the `onChangeState` callback can be used.
+It emits a "ended" event when the video reaches the end.
+On receiving this event, the completed state can be set and stored subsequently in AsyncStorage.

 ```jsx
 <YoutubeIframe